hdbeukel/james/README.md

 The James framework consists of several modules:

  - [James Core Module][1]: as its name suggests, this module contains the core components of the framework.
-It includes general concepts modeling problems, objectives, constraints, algorithms, neighbourhoods, etc.
+It includes many general concepts modelling problems, objectives, constraints, algorithms, neighbourhoods, etc.

-   A number of generic local search algorithms are provided out-of-the-box, including random descent, steepest descent, tabu search, variable neighbourhood search, parallel tempering, etc. Exhaustive search is also available, which is of course only applicable to problems with a reasonable small, finite search space.
+   A wide range of generic local search algorithms are provided out-of-the-box, including random descent, steepest descent, tabu search, variable neighbourhood search and parallel tempering.
+Exhaustive search is also available, which is of course only applicable to problems with a reasonable small search space.

-   Moreover, the core module contains implementations of components for subset selection, as well as some specific subset sampling algorithms.
+   Moreover, the core module contains implementations of specific components for subset selection as well as some additional heuristics to be applied to subset sampling only.

  - [James Extensions Module][2]: this module extends the core with components to model and solve other types of problems besides subset selection (e.g. permutation problems).
-Also, general utilities for advanced problem specification, such as weighted objective functions, are provided.
+Also, general utilities for advanced problem specification, such as weighted multi-objective functions, are provided.

- - [James Examples Module][3]: this module provides a series of example problem implementations.
-The examples are described at the [James website](http://www.jamesframework.org/examples.html).
+ - [James Examples Module][3]: this module provides a series of example problem implementations as described at the [James website](http://www.jamesframework.org/examples.html).

 Dependencies
 ============